hschhhwwwo0o/yamu/README.md

 #### Quality Attributes

 "Quality attributes describe the characteristics observed during software execution.
-They strongly influence the perception of the system by users and the opinion that users have about its quality"
+They strongly influence the perception of the system by users and the opinion that users have about its quality."

 <ins>_"Development of software requirements", Third Edition.
 Carl Vigers, Jay Beatty_</ins>